 Wareware wa zenbu de nananin desu;

-This sentence uses 全部 to say the totality of a group.
+This sentence uses 全部 to give the full size of a group.

 生徒は全部で何人ですか?